-daytime sleepiness, irritability, tiredness, low concentration and impaired learning [2].
-Those factors generally have more serious consequences such as social problems and job and traffic accidents.
+among the general population, with levels reaching values as high as 4% for men, 2% for women, and 3% for children [1].
+Generally, sleep apnea goes undiagnosed as painful symptoms do not appear and patients do not seek medical aid.
+The most common sleep apnea indicators are daytime sleepiness, irritability, tiredness, low concentration, and impaired learning [2].
+These factors generally have more serious consequences such as social problems and job and traffic accidents.
 In addition, OSAS produces hyperactivity and reduced capability to perform mental tasks during childhood [3].
 Severe OSAS generates diurnal hypertension and many other potentially fatal cardiovascular effects [4], [5].

-OSAS consists in an interruption of the airflow to the lungs produced by an upper airways occlusion.
+OSAS consists of an interruption of the airflow to the lungs produced by an upper airways occlusion.
 This is accompanied by a decrease of blood oxygen over time and mechanical respiratory efforts that are intensified in order to reopen upper airways.
 If these efforts are not sufficient and the hypercapnia level is dangerous, an arousal is generated to reactivate all the peripheral systems and respiration is restored.
 This episode may recur hundreds of times in a single night, with serious health implications [6].

 Polysomnography (PSG) is the gold standard procedure for sleep apnea diagnosis.
-PSG consists in an overnight recording of different electrophysiological signals.
-The most common signals recorded are electroencephalogram, electromyogram, electrocardiogram, airflow and oxygen saturation.
-The acquisition and analysis of those signals requires human experience and specialized equipment.
-The latter requirements and the reduced number of sleep centers makes sleep diagnosis a very expensive procedure.
+PSG consists of an overnight recording of different electrophysiological signals.
+The most common signals recorded are electroencephalogram, electrooculogram, electrooculogram, electrooculogram, electrooculogram, airflow, and oxygen saturation.
+The acquisition and analysis of these signals require human experience and specialized equipment.
+The latter requirements and the reduced number of sleep centers make sleep diagnosis a very expensive procedure.
 In addition, sleep diagnosis produces a psychological impact in case of child patients [7]-[9].

 In the last decade, application of different techniques for home sleep apnea monitoring has been extensively developed [10].
-These techniques range from the most sophisticated technology, such as video recording, to simple measures such as Photopletysmography signal (PPG).
-PPG waveform and its relation with physiological systems have been widely studied for clinical physiological monitoring, vascular evaluation and autonomic behavior.
-PPG is an easily acquired measurement and provides a measure of the tissue blood volume, which is tie related to arterial vasoconstriction or vasodilatation generated by the autonomic nervous system (ANS) and modulated by the heart cycle.
+These techniques range from the most sophisticated technology, such as video recording, to simple measures such as photopletysmography (PPG) signal.
+PPG waveform and its relation with physiological systems have been widely studied for clinical physiological monitoring, vascular evaluation, and autonomic behavior.
+PPG is an easily acquired measurement and provides a measure of the tissue blood volume, which is related to arterial vasoconstriction or vasodilatation generated by the autonomic nervous system (ANS) and modulated by the heart cycle.
 Indeed, PPG envelope amplitude decreases as a consequence of vessel constriction generated by the activation of the sympathetic nervous system.
 Amplitude reduction in PPG occurs when an apnea event takes place due to sympathovagal balance changes [11], [12].

-On the other hand, another electro-physiological signal very broadly studied for apnea diagnosis is heart rate variability (HRV).
+On the other hand, another electrophysiological signal very broadly studied for apnea diagnosis is heart rate variability (HRV).
 HRV represents fluctuations in the heart rate related to ANS control.
-HRV exhibits frequency components from 0 to 0.5 Hz, which could be associated to the autonomic nervous system branches.
-The frequency components between 0.15 and 0.5 Hz represent the vagal tone, frequencies in this band are known as high frequency components (HF).
-Frequencies from 0.04 to 0.15 Hz manifest the activation of both parasympathetic and sympathetic nervous system and these are labeled low frequency components (LF).
+HRV exhibits frequency components from 0 to 0.5 Hz, which could be associated to the ANS branches.
+The frequency components between 0.15 and 0.5 Hz represent the vagal tone; frequencies in this band are known as high-frequency (HF) components.
+Frequencies from 0.04 to 0.15 Hz manifest the activation of both parasympathetic and sympathetic nervous systems and these are labeled low-frequency (LF) components.
 Finally, frequencies between 0.0033 and 0.04 give information of the slow processes such as thermoregulation.
-Since the relative participation of parasympathetic and sympathetic nervous in the low frequency component is uncertain, the ratio between HF and LF is defined as the sympatho-vagal balance [13].
+Since the relative participation of parasympathetic and sympathetic nervous in the LF component is uncertain, the ratio between HF and LF is defined as the sympathovagal balance [13].